 This holds absolutely true when you talk about donations.
 While you give away with a golden heart, you also save goodness to your account.
-And while you will be paying off a part of your money, you will be happy to know that not only its going to give you satisfaction, but let you out a sigh of relief because Hey!
+And while you will be paying off a part of your money, you will be happy to know that not only it’s going to give you satisfaction, but let you a sigh of relief because Hey!
 You might get tax exemption!

 You heard it absolutely right!
-To encourage more donations for the social causes and ensuring that taxes dont turn the smile on your face while you do it, upside down, the government of India under the Section 80G, Chapter 6A of the Income Tax Act gives tax exemption on donations in certain certified NGOs.
+To encourage more donations for the social causes and ensuring that taxes don’t turn the smile on your face while you do it, upside down, the government of India under the Section 80G, Chapter 6A of the Income Tax Act gives tax exemption on donations in certain certified NGOs.

 Not every NGO

-Donation in just any NGO will not provide you the benefit of the exemption.
+Donations in just any NGO will not provide you the benefit of the exemption.
 NGOs and institutions you donate in should be registered with the Income-tax department through 12A, with tax exemption status under section 80G, 80 GGA, 35 ac (i & ii), (i & iii) of the Income Tax Act of 1961.

 Who Can Donate?

-The person donating to an Indian NGO and claiming for the exemption on tax has to be a resident of India or a Non-Resident Indian holding an Indian Passport with a taxable income in India,
+The person donating to an Indian NGO and claiming for the exemption on tax has to be a resident of India or a Non-Resident Indian holding an Indian Passport with a taxable income in India.

-DEDUCTION RATES AND HOW YOU QUALIFY
+DEDUCTION RATES AND HOW DO YOU QUALIFY:

 As per the amendments to the Finance Act 2017, cash donations exceeding Rs 2000, unless by means other than cash, will not be eligible for the tax benefit.
 While donations for rural development are concerned, cash donations beyond Rs 10,000 will not be eligible under section 80CGA.